WITHHOLDING: FAQS

 Q. Does Delaware require the filing of a quarterly withholding tax reconciliation form?

-The annual form, accompanied by copies of Forms W-2, is due on or before the last day of February of the following year or on or before the 30th day from the date on which the last payment of wages was made.
+A. The annual form, accompanied by copies of Forms W-2, is due on or before the last day of January of the following year or on or before the 30th day from the date on which the last payment of wages was made.

 Q. When are Delaware Withholding Taxes due?